okapigirl/sawyer-sage/enm-context.md

 His fingers slow slightly, easing the pressure.
 "And the fingers thing—we can test it.
 If it doesn't work, I stop.
 No big deal."
 He shifts down your body, settling between your legs.
 His hands slide up your thighs, gripping firm, and his eyes lock on yours from that angle—dark, focused.
 "Tell me if anything hits wrong."
 Not asking—stating the ground rule before he starts.
-Then his mouth finds you—warm, deliberate pressure, tongue flat against your clit.
+Then his mouth finds you—warm, deliberate pressure, tongue flat against you.
 He's reading your response in real time, adjusting based on the sounds spilling from your throat.
 The bracelet's visible at his wrist where his hand grips your thigh, plastic beads bright against your skin.
 “Oh my—_fuck_,” I gasp, sharp, high-pitched, body coiling up, one hand slamming against the mattress, the other hovering for a second, then curling into his hair while his eyes find mine from that position, and I let out a helpless whimper, back arching.
 “That’s—yeah—_fuck_,” I groan, head falling back.
 “That thing you just did—_yeah_, that—really fucking good,” I gasp, and I let out a guttural sound when his grip shifts into more of a pin.